ali4728/SQLXML/README.md

 - **Schema Registration** — Store XSD files (with all imports/includes) in a metadata database for versioned, repeatable use.
 - **Schema Generation** — Generate SQL Server `CREATE TABLE` DDL scripts with primary keys, foreign keys, and proper column types from a registered XSD.
-- **XML Data Loading** — Process a folder of XML files and insert data into SQL Server, respecting parent-child relationships and insert ordering.
+- **XML Data Loading** — Process XML from a folder of files or from rows in a SQL source table, and insert data into SQL Server respecting parent-child relationships and insert ordering.
 - **Smart Flattening** — Singleton complex types are flattened into wide tables to minimize table count; repeating elements get their own child tables with `RepeatIndex` for ordering.
 - **Column Overflow Handling** — Tables exceeding 300 columns are automatically split into `_Ext` extension tables.
 - **Identifier Shortening** — Column and table names exceeding SQL Server's 128-character limit are automatically abbreviated using domain-aware rules.
-- **Per-File Transactions** — Each XML file is processed in its own transaction; failures are isolated and do not affect prior successful inserts.
+- **Per-Document Transactions** — Each XML document (file or source row) is processed in its own transaction; failures are isolated and do not affect prior successful inserts.
 - **Metadata Tracking** — Schema sets, generation runs, and load metrics are recorded in a metadata database for auditing and lineage.

 ## Prerequisites